What is Chapter 7 Bankruptcy in California?

 - Are you thinking of pulling from your retirement or 401(k) to stop harassing calls from debt collectors?

-If you answered yes to any of these questions, filing for California bankruptcy in may be your best option.
+If you answered yes to any of these questions, bankruptcy in Pasadena, Rancho cucamonga and throughout the inland empire may be your best option.

 Exemptions are a critical part of bankruptcy.
-California allows you to choose between State and Federal exemptions.
-This allows you to select the option that helps you protect your property the best. law allow you to keep a certain amount of property after going through Chapter 7 proceedings.
+State and Federal law allow you to keep a certain amount of property after going through Chapter 7 proceedings.
 When executed properly, you can eliminate most of your debt in less than six months and still keep your primary car and home.

 The goal is to help you get back on your feet while still allowing you to provide for your basic needs.
 Exempt property includes: